hmc-sysadmin/labs/ntp_nfs.md

     cd /local
     cd -

-Now, mount the filesystem from the server.This command takes the form of mount server.address:/server/path /client/path.
+Now, mount the filesystem from the server.
+This command takes the form of mount server.address:/server/path /client/path.

-    mount crispy.sys.cs.hmc.edu:/vol/local /local
+    sudo mount crispy.sys.cs.hmc.edu:/export/sysadmin /local

 Now, if you go into the /local file, you should see several folders.
 Open the file called README and follow the instructions there.